High Dimensional Discrete Integration over the Hypergrid: Abstract

 \section{Abstract}

-Recently Ermon et al. (2013) pioneered an ingenuous way to practically compute approximations to large scale counting or discrete integration problems by using random hashes.
-The hashes are used to reduce the counting problems into many separate discrete optimization problems.
-The optimization problems can be solved by an NP-oracle, and if they allow some amenable structure then commercial SAT solvers or linear programming (LP) solvers can be used in lieu of the NP-oracle.
-In particular, Ermon et al. has shown that if the domain of integration is $\{0,1\}^n$ then it is possible to obtain a $16$-approximation by this technique.
+Recently Ermon et al. (2013) pioneered a way to practically compute approximations to large scale counting or discrete integration problems by using random hashes.
+The hashes are used to reduce the counting problem into many separate discrete optimization problems.
+The optimization problems then can be solved by an NP-oracle such as commercial SAT solvers or integer linear programming (ILP) solvers.
+In particular, Ermon et al. showed that if the domain of integration is $\{0,1\}^n$ then it is possible to obtain a solution within a factor of $16$ of the optimal (a 16-approximation) by this technique.

-In many crucial counting tasks, such as computation of partition function of ferromagnetic Potts model, the domain of integration is naturally $\{0,1,\dots, q-1\}^n, q>2$.
-A straightforward extension of Ermon et al.'s work would allow a $q^2$-approximation for this problem, assuming the existence of an optimization oracle.
-In this paper, we show that it is possible to obtain a $(2+\frac2{q-1})^2$-approximation to the discrete integration problem, when $q$ is a power of an odd prime (a similar expression follows for even $q$).
+In many crucial counting tasks, such as computation of partition function of ferromagnetic Potts model, the domain of integration is naturally $\{0,1,\dots, q-1\}^n, q>2$, the hypergrid.
+The straightforward extension of Ermon et al.'s method allows a $q^2$-approximation for this problem.
+For large values of $q$, this is undesirable.
+In this paper, we show an improved technique to obtain an approximation factor of $4+O(1/q^2)$ to this problem.
 We are able to achieve this by using an idea of optimization over multiple bins of the hash functions, that can be easily implemented by inequality constraints, or even in unconstrained way.
-Also the burden on the NP-oracle is not increased by our method (an LP solver can still be used).
-Furthermore, we provide a close-to-4-approximation for the permanent of a matrix by extending our technique.
-Note that, the domain of integration here is the symmetric group.
-Finally, we provide memory optimal hash functions that uses minimal number of random bits for the above purpose.
-We are able to obtain these structured hashes without sacrificing the amenability of the NP-oracle.
-We provide experimental simulation results to support our algorithms.
+Also the burden on the NP-oracle is not increased by our method (an ILP solver can still be used).
+We provide experimental simulation results to support the theoretical guarantees of our algorithms.